willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   A Node2D will position itself relative to its parent Node2D's :ref:`Transform2D <class_Transform2D>`.
 A Node, however, will ignore the parent's Transform2D because it does not have one.
 Therefore, your scene's 2D content either will or will not follow a moving parent.

-  Godot empowers you to use node compositions as `declarative code <https://stackoverflow.com/questions/129628/what-is-declarative-programming>`__ to define the relationships between behaviors.
+This kind of `declarative code <https://stackoverflow.com/questions/129628/what-is-declarative-programming>`__ by way of node composition is a core feature of Godot Engine.

   In addition, the root node dictates how other scenes perceive the current scene.
 By default, nested scenes appear as a single node (the root).
 It's